Photographing the Wedding Ceremony & Vows

 The Congregation and Guest Photography

 I always try to photograph as many guests as possible.
-The more aspects of the day that I can capture for the couple to look back on and remember, the better.
-There is often scope for this whilst everyone waits for the bride to enter and sometimes during the signing if I’m not allowed to photograph this.
+The more aspects of the day I can capture for the couple to look back on and remember, the better.
+There is often scope for this while everyone waits for the bride to enter, and sometimes during the signing if I’m not allowed to photograph it.

-I have no problem with guests taking their own photos, so long as they don’t get in the way of any key moments.
-It’s only natural for people to want their own shots of the day and I often find myself shooting them taking photos.
-I love to capture people taking selfies too.
-It’s amazing how few notice me doing this.
+I have no problem with guests taking their photos, so long as they don’t get in the way of key moments.
+It’s only natural for people to want their own shots of the day, and I often find myself shooting them while taking photos.
+I love to capture people taking selfies, too.
+It’s incredible how few notice me doing this.

-The time at the signing can be the perfect time to snap a few photos of the guests.
+The signing time can be the perfect time to snap a few photos of the guests.

 There’s quite a lot going on in this photo.
-A joke shared between these two is a moment on its own.
-The sleeping boy is a cute touch and then there’s the other guests interacting in the background.
-This was shot whilst awaiting the arrival of the bride.
+A joke shared between these two is a moment unto itself.
+The sleeping boy is cute as the other guests interact in the background.
+This was shot whilst awaiting the bride’s arrival.

 This is quite a fun one.
 I photographed this guest taking a photo of the room, then again as she noticed me and turned away laughing.